Medicine Ball Side Lunge exercise demonstration image

 Breathing

-Inhale as you descend into the lunge; exhale forcefully as you drive back up to the starting position.
+Inhale as you lower into the lunge; exhale as you push back to standing while bracing core.

 Tempo